-However, traffic congestion can be extreme during peak times and Kuwaiti roads have a poor safety record.
+One downside to driving in Kuwait is that traffic congestion can be extreme during peak times and Kuwaiti roads have a poor safety record.
 Expats driving in Kuwait should be cautious; defensive driving is recommended at all times.

-It’s possible to drive in Kuwait with an international driver’s licence on a visit visa.
-But once foreigners receive their Civil ID card, they are required to get a Kuwaiti driver’s licence.
+It’s possible to drive in Kuwait with an international driver’s licence on a visit visa, but once foreigners receive their Civil ID card, they are required to get a Kuwaiti driver’s licence.
 The process for getting a local licence may vary according to an expat’s nationality and their home country driver’s licence.
 While many Westerners easily obtain a local licence, some expats may need to take a learner’s and driving test.

 Expats should note that when their residence permit lapses or is cancelled, their Kuwaiti driver’s licence also becomes invalid.
 The licence only becomes valid again once the residence permit is renewed.

 Public transport in Kuwait

 Kuwait’s public transport system is limited and largely consists of buses and taxis.
 There is no metro system in Kuwait, although the government reportedly has plans to develop a railway and metro system.

 There is an established bus network in Kuwait, with services operated by CityBus and the Kuwait Public Transport Company.
 Buses operate along set routes around Kuwait City, but schedules can be erratic and unreliable.